Nick Lloyd "The Western Front: A History of the Great War, 1914-1918"

 Zakhar Prilepin "Sankya"

 Sasha is a young member of the “SS Party”, cheeky acronym for Sojus Sosidajuschtschich, who fight against Westernization, globalization, and the powers that be.
 The author romps through various graphical acts of violence in Moscow, Riga and Sasha’s native Nizhni Novgorod.
 Their economic ideas are left-leaning, their social ideas right-leaning, e. g.
 Women play second fiddle both in the party and in Sasha’s life.
 Sounds familiar?
 Everything seems to be modeled after the National Bolshevik Party and it turns out that the author was a long-time of said party, so the novel might be quite autobiographic, although all involved parties deny that.
 Today’s Prilepin thinks that Putin is a wuss.
+The book was published in 2006 and translated to German in 2012 and to English in 2014.
+Its German publisher is left-leaning and intellectual and it received raving reviews back then, which is next-to impossible to understand with today’s moral compass.

 Verdict: skip